2/20/2025

 speaker

-Dr. Bill Rhoades
+Dr. Bill Roth

-Senior Vice President of Research and Development
+Senior Vice President, Research and Development

 Thanks.
-Yeah, the first step, as you noted, we'll learn our outcome this summer, the end of August, with our major REMS modification request, where we're looking to change from monthly to quarterly monitoring in the first year.
+Yeah, the first step, as you noted, we'll learn our outcome this summer, the end of August, with our major REMS modification requests where we're looking to change from monthly to quarterly monitoring in the first year.
 The agency had specified when we discussed this in the past, and from a post-marketing perspective, they wanted to see a certain amount of exposure, about 3,000 patients over two years, in order to have enough data to entertain the discussion around full removal of the REMS.
 We're not at that point, but we're well on our way and look forward to that in the future.
 But as I said, the first step is changing the frequency from monthly to quarterly upon initiation.

 speaker